-As used in this proxy statement, "we," "us," "our" and the Company refer to Guild Holdings Company.
-Guild Holdings Company was incorporated in August 2020 and we completed our initial public offering ("IPO") in October 2020.
-Immediately prior to our IPO, we engaged in an internal reorganization that simplified our organizational structure, incorporating Guild Holdings Company in Delaware and making Guild Mortgage Company, our operating company, a wholly owned subsidiary of Guild Holdings Company.
-The term "Annual Meeting," as used in this proxy statement, refers to the 2022 Annual Meeting of Stockholders and includes any adjournment or postponement of such meeting.
+As used in this proxy statement, "we," "us," "our," "Guild" and the Company refer to Guild Holdings Company.
+The term "Annual Meeting," as used in this proxy statement, refers to the 2023 Annual Meeting of Stockholders and includes any adjournment or postponement of such meeting.